St Anselm's Church, Southall: Groups

-The church hosts many parish groups including a local justice and peace society that meet to discuss issues and promote social justice activities in the area.
-The church is also involved with the West London branch of Citizens UK.
+The church is involved with the West London branch of Citizens UK.
 Also, resident in the parish is a community of the Missionaries of Charity who work with the poor in the area.
+Hope for Southall Street Homeless is based in and around the church and the parish centre.

 School

 The parish enjoys a close relationship with the nearby St Anselm's Catholic Primary School.
 Different school year groups celebrate Mass each term and they also have regular Masses which are celebrated by the whole school throughout the year.